phongtht/SuperStore-Global-Retailer-/README.md

 Change Icon emoji 🔥🔍📘🚩 to your likings by clicking "Start" + "."

-# 📊 Your Project Name [ Business question + Domain + Tools ]

- _Example:_
- _Analyze & Discover the User Churnsinsight of Databel – a Telecomproviders| SQL & PowerBI_
+# 📊 Global SuperStore Sales & Expansion strategy | Ecommerce | Power BI

-_+ Business question: The core problems/ the core questions that this project solves/ answers -> User Churn Analysis_
+_+ Business question: The core questions of this project is showing important indicators for Senior Manager to decide in which markets to develop and which products are suitable for each international market.

-_+ Domain: Domain/ Industry that this projects focus on --> a Telecomproviders_
+_+ Domain: E-commerce

 **_📌You need to show that your projects are applicable to real business use cases, for a particular industry, not just "learning projects"_**

-Author: [Your Name]
+Author: Tran Huu Tran Phong
-Date: YYYY-MM-DD
+Date: 14/11/2025
-Tools Used: SQL/ Power BI/ Python
+Tools Used: SQL/ Power BI

 ---